House of Industry (Dublin): History

 The House of Industry offered housing for beggars, vagabonds, deserted children under the age of eight, and the mentally insane.
-In 1773, the workhouse was reformed and split into a hospital for the mentally insane, a workhouse for the poor located in, and a foundling hospital to be primarily used for the safety and education of the admitted children.
-This foundling hospital took in deserted infants in Dublin but owing to abnormally high mortality rates (four out of five) the foundling hospital came under scrutiny and investigation.
+In 1773, the workhouse was reformed and split into a hospital for the mentally insane, a workhouse for the poor, and a foundling hospital primarily for the safety and education of the admitted children.
+This foundling hospital took in deserted infants in Dublin, but owing to its abnormally high mortality rates (four out of five) it came under scrutiny and investigation.
 These investigations found strong evidence of malpractice directly responsible for the death of thousands of children.
 The House of Commons stopped allowing new admissions to the hospital in 1831.

 The workhouse where vagabonds and beggars were sent fell under similar scrutiny.
-In 1805 Sir John Carr in his Tour of Ireland described the workhouse as "A gloomy abode of mingled want, disease, vice and malady, where lunatics were loaded with heavy chains and fallen women bound and logged". and Parliament believed the House of Industry was a failure and "completely worthless" Described as 'the Dublin Poor House', it was also visited by the French political theorist Alexis de Tocqueville in 1835, during his investigative tour of Ireland.
-Tocqueville described the conditions of the inmates there as 'the most hideous and disgusting aspect of destitution'.
+In 1805 Sir John Carr in his Tour of Ireland described the workhouse as "A gloomy abode of mingled want, disease, vice and malady, where lunatics were loaded with heavy chains and fallen women bound and logged"; and Parliament believed the House of Industry was a failure and "completely worthless".
+Described as 'the Dublin Poor House', it was also visited by the French political theorist Alexis de Tocqueville in 1835, during his investigative tour of Ireland.
+Tocqueville described the conditions of the inmates there as "the most hideous and disgusting aspect of destitution".
 The food provided was soup rendered from left-overs collected in a wheelbarrow from the wealthy.

 With the passage of the Irish Poor Law in 1838, the House of Industry on James's Street became the South Dublin Union.